 Women who have PTSD may completely avoid everything that can remind them of the horrific event.
 They will avoid all possible sensory reminders that can trigger the memories of the traumatic experience such as watching television that depict a similar scene or going to the place where it happened.
 Another form of avoidance is carrying out different activities that will distract and prevent them from thinking about the traumatic experience.

 Numbing signs, on the other hand, include isolation, lack of interest in activities they usually enjoy, forgetfulness, and inability to speak.

 Women who are suffering from PTSD are always on alert.
 The signs of a high level of emotional arousal include an inability to sleep, irritability, uncontrolled temper, and difficulty concentrating, among others.

-Women with PTSD often feel depressed as can be shown by persistent feelings of hopelessness, loneliness, and suicidal thoughts.
+Women with PTSD often suffer with depression as shown by persistent feelings of hopelessness, loneliness, and suicidal thoughts.

 5. Social Anxiety

 This symptom can cause patients to experience panic attacks when faced with social situations.
 Interacting and being around people can become a serious challenge for people with PTSD.

 The first three symptoms should be present in an individual before the illness can be diagnosed as PTSD.
 The last two, however, are common co-occurring symptoms of PTSD in women.
 While the various signs listed above are usually shown immediately after the traumatic event, they are not diagnosed as PTSD unless they are persistently present for at least a month and they are negatively interfering with the person’s home, work, or social life.